nickfloop/floopcli/docs/source/intro/os.rst

 You should change *your.device.ip.address* to the IP address of your target device on a network that your host can access.

-If you see the line you added above to permit passwordless sudo, then your configuration succeeded.
+If you see the line you added above to permit passwordless sudo, then your sudo configuration succeeded.

 If you are working with `Raspbian <https://www.raspbian.org/>`_, then you may need to perform the following additional step.
 You need to change the distribution ID from *raspbian* to *debian* so docker-machine recognizes that you are running a Debian-based operating system.
-You can do this by running the following command from your host:
+You can do this by running the following command from your **host**:
 ::

   ssh -i ~/.ssh/id_rsa \